Metallic silhouette shooting: Governing bodies

 The International Metallic Silhouette Shooting Union (IMSSU) is the international federation controlling metallic silhouette competitions for both rifle and pistol.
 As of 2020, the IMSSU has 26 member regions.

 North America

-There are also two major US-based bodies: The National Rifle Association covers all types of silhouette shooting in the United States, and the International Handgun Metallic Silhouette Association (IHMSA) covers only silhouette pistol shooting.
-There are some minor differences between the international IMSSU rules and those of the NRA and IHMSA, but it is generally possible to compete in all with the same equipment.
-NRA is the U.S. representative of the IMSSU.
+There are two major US-based bodies: The United States Metallic Silhouette Association (USMSA) covers all types of silhouette shooting in the United States, and the International Handgun Metallic Silhouette Association (IHMSA) covers only silhouette pistol shooting.
+There are some minor differences between the international IMSSU rules and those used in domestic competitions, but it is generally possible to compete in all with the same equipment.
+USMSA domestic competitions typically use the silhouette shooting rules developed by the National Rifle Association of America.

 Silhouette shooting is growing in popularity in Canada.
 The Silhouette Rifle Association of Canada (SRAC) is the governing body for silhouette rifle shooting and sanctions the Canadian National Rifle Silhouette Championships hosted each year by one of the participating provincial silhouette associations.
 The Canadian Championship adheres to the U.S. NRA silhouette competition ruleset.